DAY ONE | TUESDAY, 2 SEPTEMBER 2025

 Networking Lunch

-Case Study: Participant choice and provider regulation: Navigating self-determination and accountability in the Support at Home Program
+Case Study: Navigating decision-making in the Support at Home Program

 Meredith Coote, Co-Chair, Department of Social Services, National Carer Strategy Advisory Committee